paulovieira/psql-wrapper/readme.md

     "dbname": "my_db"
 });

-// to execute psql (via child_process' execSync), call the exported function var data = Psql({
+// to execute psql (via child_process' execSync), call the exported function;
+// any option that was previously set in 'configure' will be overriden var output = Psql({
     "command": "select c1,c2,c3 from some_table"
 });
-console.log(data);
+console.log(output);

-// we can also save the results using the right combination of options from psql var out = Psql({
+// we can also save the results to a csv file using the right combination of
+// options from psql
+var out = Psql({
     "command": "select c1,c2,c3 from some_table",
     "output": "data.csv",